 Many times, there are reasons for certain experiences such as overbooking of the place, or perhaps the preferred person was suddenly unable to make it.
 While rational explanations may not calm the emotional customer, it can help readers understand more objectively what caused such a situation.
 A concise explanation would be good though, as long explanations may sound defensive!

 “Janice was unfortunately held up in an unforeseen traffic jam and as we did not want to keep you waiting, we transferred you to so-and-so"

 And finally to assure both the reader and unhappy customer, this “recovery process” could be the most important to prevent similar unhappy customers.
 Because what’s worse than 1 unhappy review, is 2 of the exact same kind!
 At times, you may want to take it offline to prevent an ugly online explosion.

 “We will be reviewing our selling process and ensure that we are internally consistent with regards to this.
 Rest assured that we will respect your preferences in future visits".

 Ending with our first point on SEO, some would recommend responses not to include the company name, location, service and USP so that they don’t show up on reviews.
 Well, that’s up to you 🙂

-At this point you might be thinking, gosh… must one beauty review contain all of that?!
+At this point you might be thinking, “Gosh… must one beauty review contain all of that?!
 I’d need to hire a writer already!
-Do you have any templates??
-We think it’s perfectly already to start off with templates.
-But as review readers, reading copy-paste review replies can make it seem slightly insincere.
+Do you have any templates??”
+It’s perfectly alright to start off with templates, but as review readers ourselves, we think we can all agree that reading copy-paste review replies can make those replies seem slightly insincere.
 Forcing too many “tips” into one review can also feel overwhelming for the readers.